markcmurphy/devdocs-portal/Gift_Certificates.md

 </div>

 ## Gift Certificates
-Gift Certificates are a record of store credit that can be used to pay for an order when the shopper enters a gift certificate code.
+Gift Certificates are a record of store credit that can be used to pay for orders when the shopper enters a gift certificate code.

 **Notes**
 <br>